DDroid-Android/home/README.md

 # DDroid

-DDroid is a tool used to help find the clues for tool diagnosis on the bugs missed by automated GUI testing tools.
+DDroid is a tool used to help find the clues for tool diagnosis on the bugs missed by automated GUI testing tools for Android.

 # 1. Contents of DDroid